NixOS/nix-constitutional-assembly/constitution.md

     - Decision authority may be delegated to other teams when significant analysis is needed, but the SC remains responsible if the delegated team fails to reach a decision.
   - Evolve the constitution, including governance structures and processes, as needed, subject to supermajority approval.
 - Coordination with the NixOS Foundation Board:
   - Collaborate with the NixOS Foundation Board to set policies and priorities for high-visibility actions, events, and resources under the Foundation's care.
+Both the SC and the board need to approve such policies.
   - Any delegation of responsibilities related to these areas also delegates communication with the Board on the relevant topics.
   - Be involved in the [board composition change process](#board-composition-changes)
 - Creation and Management of Teams: